How to Apply for Public Tenders

-The public tendering process is highly structured and, as a result, understanding the steps involved is important for those seeking to win public sector procurement opportunities with public bodies such as governments or local authorities.
+The public sector tendering process is highly structured and, as a result, understanding the steps involved is important for those seeking to win public sector procurement opportunities with public bodies such as governments or local authorities.

-Successful public tender applications follow this specific series of steps:
+Successful public tender applications comply with a series of steps including:

 Make sure you can fulfil the requirements of the tender

-Once you’ve identified a relevant opportunity, the next step is to thoroughly read the specification thoroughly and make sure you understand all the criteria to ensure your organisation can fulfil the requirements of the tender.
+Once you’ve identified a relevant tender opportunity, the next step is to read the specification thoroughly and make sure you understand all the criteria to ensure your organisation can fulfil each requirement of the tender.

-BiP Solutions’ Ultimate Guide to Winning Public Tenders does an excellent job of summarising the questions and considerations you should be thinking about at this stage of the process, which might include:
+BiP Solutions’ Ultimate Guide to Winning Public Tenders does an excellent job of summarising the questions and considerations you should be thinking about at this stage of the tender application process, some of which might include:

 • Does my organisation meet or exceed the technical skills and experience required?